NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Methodology

 \section{Methodology}

-Our method consists of two stages: Long Chain-of-Thought (CoT) Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
+Our method consists of two stages: Long-CoT Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
 The SFT stage first equips the model with Long CoT reasoning capabilities, while the RL stage is further applied to enhance reasoning efficiency.